FIVE Popular Thanksgiving Activities For Kids

 In conclusion, by eliminating sippy cups and opting for better drinking choices, you’re not just improving oral motor development but overall health.

-How Many Words Should my Toddler Say?
+Toddler Speech: How Many Words Should My Toddler Say?

 Mother sitting outside holding a child in her lap with a basket of fruit on the table in front of them